metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 ## 49ers @ Saints

 As expected, the Saints are working the 49ers in the short game, as the Cardinals did not too long ago.

+Absence of Jaquiski Tartt at deep safety made a difference on an intermediate throw to Jared Cook for a touchdown.